 Administrative costs of the Fund are financed through employer contributions.
-According to the state statute, contributions for all employers are actuarially determined each year.
-Employer contributions were 8.00% of members' earnings for the year ended September 30, 2019.
+According to state statute, contributions for all employers are actuarially determined each year.
+The actuarially determined employer contribution rate was 9.38% and 5.42% for the years ended September 30, 2019 and 2018, respectively.
+The actual employer contribution rate was 8.00% and 8.00% of members' earnings for the years ended September 30, 2019 and 2018, respectively.

 The Fund also receives one-fourth of one percent of the property taxes assessed in each parish of the state as well as a state revenue sharing appropriation.
 According to state statute, in the event that contributions for ad valorem taxes and revenue sharing funds are insufficient to provide for the gross employer actuarially required contribution, the employer is required to make direct contributions as determined by the Public Retirement System's Actuarial Committee.
-Although the direct employer actuarially required contribution for the fiscal year ended September 30, 2019 is 9.38%, the actual employer contribution rate for the fiscal year ended September 30, 2019 is 8.00%.
-The actual rate differs from the actuarially required rate due to state statutes that require the contribution rate be calculated and set one year prior to the year effective.

-Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions: At September 30, 2019, the Assessor reported a liability of \$414,294 for its proportionate share of the net pension liability.
+Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions: At September 30, 2019, the Assessor reported a liability of \$1,016,602 for its proportionate share of the net pension liability.
 The net pension liability was measured as of September 30, 2019 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
 The Assessor's proportion of the net pension liability was based on a projection of the Assessor's long-term share of contributions to the pension plan relative to the projected contributions of all participating employer's, actuarially determined.
-A September 30, 2019, the Assessor's proportion was 1.570592%, which was an increase of .016289% from its proportion measured as of September 30, 2018.
+At September 30, 2019, the Assessor's proportion was 3.853948%, which was an increase of .0914679% from its proportion measured as of September 30, 2019.

-For the year ended December 31, 2019, the Assessor recognized pension expense of \$293,521 less employer's amortization of change in proportionate share and differences between employer contributions and proportionate share of contributions, \$560.
+For the year ended December 31, 2019, the Assessor recognized pension expense of \$694,884 less employer's amortization of change in proportionate share and differences between employer contributions and proportionate share of contributions, \$660.
 At December 31, 2019, the Assessor reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:

-Deferred Outflows of Resources Deferred Inflows of Resources Difference between expected and actual experience \$ 15,359 \$ 195,467 Change of assumptions 437,519 - Change in proportion and differences between the employer's contributions and the employer's proportionate share of contributions 10,180 - Net differences between projected and actual earnings on plan investments - 48,108 Contributions subsequent to the measurement date 14,040 Total \$ 477,098 \$ 243,575
+Deferred Outflows of Resources Deferred Inflows of Resources Difference between expected and actual experience \$ 37,688 \$ 479,637 Change of assumptions 1,073,590 - Change in proportion and differences between the employer's contributions and the employer's proportionate share of contributions 56,944 3,184 Net differences between projected and actual earnings on plan investments - 118,039 Contributions subsequent to the measurement date 38,061 Total \$ 1,206,283 \$ 600,860

-Deferred outflows of resources of \$14,040 related to pensions resulting from the Assessor's contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability in the year ended December 31, 2020.
+Deferred outflows of resources of \$38,061 related to pensions resulting from the Assessor's contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability in the year ended December 31, 2019.
 Other amounts reported as deferred outflows of resources and deferred inflows of resources related to pensions will be recognized in pension expense as follows:

 Year Ended

 December 31

-2020 \$ 16,317
+2019 \$ 45,889

-2021 35,388
+2020 97,186

-2022 81,442
+2021 209,620

-2023 76,367
+2022 190,519

-2024 9,972
+2023 24,857

-Total \$219,486
+Total \$ 568,071